-If the child doesn't plan to attend college and therefore isn't at risk of losing financial aid, UGMA and UTMA custodial accounts offer decent tax breaks for children under the age of 18.
+If the child doesn't plan to attend college and therefore isn't at risk of losing financial aid, UGMA and UTMA custodial accounts offer standard tax breaks for children under 18.

-In these accounts, the 1st $1,000 in gains is tax-free, the 2nd $1,000 is taxed at the child's income tax rate and the remainder is taxed at the parent's income tax rate, according to the IRS.
+In these accounts, the first $1,000 in gains is tax-free, the second $1,000 is taxed at the child's income tax rate and the remainder is taxed at the parent's income tax rate, according to the IRS.
 Plus, there are no restrictions on how the funds may be used as long as they directly benefit the child.